-Employees whose position requires the transportation of students are required to pass a pre-employment alcohol and controlled substances test, as well as be subject to random drug testing during the school year.
-This testing provision applies to bus drivers, police officers, and athletic coaches who may transport students.
-Employees who test positive in a random alcohol or controlled substances test are subject to any appropriate discipline from suspension without pay during the period of removal from safety sensitive functions, up to and including termination of employment.
+Employees whose position requires a commercial driver's license are required to pass a pre-employment alcohol and controlled substances test, as well as be subject to random drug testing during the school year.
+Employees who test positive in a random alcohol or controlled substances test are subject to any appropriate discipline from suspension with pay during the period of removal from safety sensitive functions, up to and including termination of employment.